qtds35k/BtcMiningStrategies/README.md

 # Bitcoin Mining Strategies

-We implement three strategies in Bitcoin Mining that are based on miner's self-interest.
+We implement three strategies in Bitcoin mining that are based on miner's self-interest.
 1. Majority Miner (forking attack)
 	- This attack becomes feasible and more profitable when:
 		- A party possesses the majority computing power of the network (say > 51%)